 Gandini steps up to the table and designs a stunning coupé body and backs it up with unique details for the 1967 Alfa Romeo Expo show car including double headlights behind louvre grilles and 6 extremely conspicuous air intakes behind the doors.

-Time restraints meant exploiting floor pan of the Giulia including the engine being placed at the front for the two exhibition vehicles* which were eventually sent to Canada.
+Time restraints meant exploiting the floor pan of the Giulia including the engine being placed at the front for the two exhibition vehicles* which were eventually sent to Canada.

 Alfa Romeo Montreal Expo